CAMPING ADVENTURE IN KAOKOLAND

 Frequently Asked Questions

 Adventure and seclusion.
 A camping safari has the advantage of being so much closer to nature – you will smell the bush, hear the sounds of animals at night and spend time around the campfire looking up at the stars.
-Your safari experience will be all the more intense as you are ‘right in the middle‘.
-You will get to see pristine places off the beaten track, far away from civilisation.
-Besides great game viewing, you will also gain an insight into the different cultures of Namibia.
+Your safari experience will be all the more intense as you are ‘right in the middle’.
+Not only will you see pristine places and experience good game viewing, you will also gain an insight into the different cultures of Namibia.
 In order to experience Namibia in all its facets, long driving distances are inevitable.

 A guided camping safari is perfect for nature lovers and people who are looking for a break from civilisation and its comforts.
 Experience Namibia’s true wilderness and exchange luxury for adventure.
-This camping safari which takes you to some of the remotest areas of Namibia has an expedition-like character.
 As road conditions may change, it is difficult to pre-plan the day-by-day itinerary down to the smallest detail.
 So please bring flexibility and a good sense of humour.
-The groups consist of a minimum of 2 and a maximum of 6 people.
+The groups consist of a minimum of two and a maximum of six people.
 Not only couples and friends, but also solo travellers join our guided camping safaris.
-Join us on a camping safari, sit back and experience an unforgettable adventure.
+Come with us, sit back and experience an unforgettable adventure.

-Your qualified and registered guide is also your driver.
-Our guides know the fauna, flora, people and roads of Namibia like the back of their hand and have many years of driving experience on gravel roads.
-Our guides have a passion for Namibia and love nothing more than sharing interesting facts and stories about the country.
-Our cooks have many years of experience and can prepare 3-course meals with just a pan and a fire
+Our qualified and registered guides know the fauna, flora, people and roads of Namibia like the back of their hand and have many years of driving experience on gravel roads.
+They have a passion for Namibia and love nothing more than sharing interesting facts and stories about the country.
+Your guide is also your cook.
+However, we ask you to assist in preparing the food in order that your guide can work his or her magic in the bush kitchen.

 With only a few exceptions, all meals are included on a camping safari.
-Breakfast generally includes eggs, bacon, sausage, bread, jams, rusks and hot drinks (coffee and tea).
-For lunch, a picnic pack with i.e. sandwich, egg, chicken and fruit will be provided and at night a cooked 3-course meal (soup, main course and dessert) will be served.
+Breakfast generally includes eggs, bacon and/or sausage, bread, jams, rusks and hot drinks (coffee and tea).
+Lunch will mostly be a picnic with sandwiches and salad and on some days, there will be lunch packs.
+At night, a cooked 3-course meal (snack/light starter, main course and campfire dessert) will be served.

 When booking with us, please notify us of any dietary requirements and/or allergies you might have.

-We provide 2-person-tents (2.5 m x 2.5 m, 1.80 m high) which are waterproof and have built-in mosquito nets at the entrance and windows.
-Furthermore, comfortable 5 cm thick sleeping mats will be supplied by us as well as sturdy camp furniture (tables and chairs) and functional cutlery and crockery.
+We provide 2-person tents (2.5 m x 2.5 m, 1.80 m high) which are waterproof and have built-in mosquito nets at the entrance and windows.
+Furthermore, comfortable 5-cm thick sleeping mats will be supplied by us as well as sturdy camp furniture (tables and chairs) and functional cutlery and crockery.
 We only use the best quality camping equipment and gear to ensure you all comfort you could wish for.
+On our camping safaris, your assistance in setting up and taking down the camp is recommended and appreciated.

-You need a passport, which must be valid for at least 6 months beyond your intended stay in Namibia and have at least three blank pages.
+You need a passport, which must be valid for at least six months beyond your intended stay in Namibia and have at least three blank pages.

 If you travel with children via South Africa to Namibia: From 1 June 2015, all passengers under 18 years old, arriving in and departing from South Africa, will be required by law to travel with an unabridged birth certificate.